-People living with disability
+People with disability

-It is important that everyone has equitable and dignified opportunities to engage in community life and have a say on matters that affect them.
+It is important that everyone has equitable opportunities to engage in community life and have a say on matters that affect them.
 We strive to make all our engagement activities inclusive and accessible.
-We also acknowledge it is important to have targeted conversations to properly understand how decisions impact different people.
+We also acknowledge it is important to have targeted conversations to properly understand how decisions impact diverse communities.

-The City of Sydney's Inclusion (disability) action plan commits to providing equitable access to mainstream services, including making sure that people with disability are informed, consulted and actively participate in our decision-making processes.
+The City of Sydney's Inclusion (disability) action plan commits to providing equitable access to mainstream services and encouraging people with disability to actively participate in our decision-making processes.
 The action plan commits to identifying and implementing ways to inform people with disability about how they can be involved in our decision-making.
+During the development of the plan, people with disability told us there needs to be more opportunities to have a say and codesign principles need to be embedded into processes so that people with disability are involved in all stages of planning, implementation and evaluating.